 Understanding that veterans are used to a structured path, I created a path!

-Developing the Battlefield Resume Methodology (BRM), I took the guess work out of how to successfully and efficiently translate your military talents and expertise (duty assignments and specialties) into skills and competencies of civilian employment language.
+Developing the Battlefield Resume Methodology (BRM), I took the guesswork out of how to successfully and efficiently translate your military talents and expertise (duty assignments and specialties) into skills and competencies of civilian employment language.

-This system provides pre-written downloads for each of your military positions, already translated to civilian employer language.
+I also developed a resume builder for veterans that provides pre-written downloads for each of your military positions, already translated to civilian employer language.
 Simply copy and paste the content into your resume then modify as needed or use the help of our resume writing team.

-It’s time to create your battlefield!
+It’s time to create your battlefield resume!